How Travel Advisors Get Found on Google (Without Competing With Expedia)

 1. Your Core Pages Need the Right Words on Them

 Does your page title contain a keyword someone might actually search?
 Not just 'Services.'
-Something like 'Luxury Safari Travel Advisor' (this is the page title, not the navigation along the top of the page).
+Something like 'Luxury Safari Travel Advisor | [Your Name].'

 Does your URL slug contain a keyword, or is it whatever Squarespace generated automatically?

-Future Reading on setting up your website seo
+Future Reading on setting up your website SEO:

 → For everything on titles and meta descriptions, check out How to Write Clickworthy Title Tags and Meta Descriptions in Squarespace